pavelVPo/IBMC_LSFBD_smiles_parser/README.md

 #### Decision

-From what I have read so far it is quite clear that Rust is more than enough for me to proceed with the task: it has `structs` for the desired output, `mutables` in general to deal with the state, `references` to deal with the distinct characters from SMILES string in a safe and efficient way, `enums` to check multiple conditions and compact ecosystem.
+From what I have read so far it is quite clear that Rust is more than enough for me to proceed with the task: it has `structs` for the desired output, `mutables` in general to deal with the state, `references` to deal with the distinct characters from SMILES string in a safe and efficient way, `enums` or `HashSet` to check multiple conditions and compact ecosystem.

 **Thus, Rust.**